Class Schedules Index | Course Catalogs Index | Class Search Page |

 BIOL 4070 | Developmental Biology Laboratory (3) |

-Offered Fall 2024 | The goal of this course is to provide an original, unknown outcome research experience in developmental biology.
+Offered Spring 2025 | The goal of this course is to provide an original, unknown outcome research experience in developmental biology.
 After training in basic methods and descriptions of selected research problems, students form teams and investigate a problem of their choosing.
 Team members work together in the lab, but each writes an independent research proposal, a notebook, and a final project report on which they are graded.
 Prerequisite: BIOL 3000 or 3010. |

 BIOL 4080 | Advanced Hormones and Behavior (3) |

-Offered Fall 2024 | From plants to humans, hormones shape various aspects of organismal form and behavior over contemporary and evolutionary time.
+From plants to humans, hormones shape various aspects of organismal form and behavior over contemporary and evolutionary time.
 Delve into endocrine pathways, hormones' influence on development, and their role in coordinating responses to environmental and physiological stimuli.
-Gain a deep understanding endocrinology theories, concepts, and methods, and the ability to critically evaluate hormonal impacts on ecosystem and human health. |
+Gain a deep understanding endocrinology theories, concepts, and methods, and the ability to critically evaluate hormonal impacts on ecosystem and human health.
+Course was offered Fall 2024 | |

 BIOL 4090 | Environmental Public Health (2) |